Skip to main content

 Direct Application

-You'll need several years' management experience and a relevant qualification like the Level 5 Diploma in Leadership in Health and Social Care to apply for job vacancies directly.
+You'll need several years' management experience and a relevant qualification like health and social care management to apply for job vacancies directly.

 Employers will expect you to have a clear understanding of legislation, safety standards and social policy for your chosen field.